swift-server/swift-aws-lambda-runtime/readme.md

 ## Testing Locally

-Before to deploy your code to AWS Lambda, you can test it locally with the command:
+Before deploying your code to AWS Lambda, you can test it locally by setting the `LOCAL_LAMBDA_SERVER_ENABLED` environment variable to true.
+It will look like this on CLI:

 ```sh
 LOCAL_LAMBDA_SERVER_ENABLED=true swift run